gitter-badger/codatlas.js/README.md

 They are all packed with `codatlas.js` now.
 Use with caution if you extend them.

 ## Getting started
-Using codatlas service is simple, just put the following lines in your webpage:
+Using codatlas service is simple, just put the following lines in your webpage, all the source code are under `dist` folder:

 ````html
 <script src="/codatlas.js"></script>
 <link rel="stylesheet" href="/codatlas.css" />